-ForestrySA recruits seasonal crew members to its Mount Lofty Ranges and Green Triangle teams during the annual fire danger season.
-Please contact us for more information.
+ForestrySA recruits seasonal crew members to its Mount Lofty Ranges team from July each year.
+Work is mainly outdoors and involve preparation of our forest for the fire danger season.

 The forest is closed to the public on declared Total Fire Ban days.
 To report a fire, call 000.

 For fire ban information phone 1800 362 361 or visit the CFS website.
 Being aware of a Total Fire Ban is your responsibility.